TRANSforming Futures

 The subsequent report seeks to elevate the voices and ideas that came from the TRANSforming Futures workshops.

-The TRANSforming Futures partnership, with the help of funding from the National Lottery Community Fund, will start working on creating and supporting projects by community organisations based on the ideas and solutions created by workshop participants.
+The TRANSforming Futures partnership, with the help of funding from the National Lottery Community Fund, is starting to working on creating and supporting projects run by community organisations or trans community members based on the ideas and solutions created by workshop participants.

-In the meantime, we encourage community organisations to use the ideas recorded and shared in the criminal justice and healthcare reports as a starting point in discussions about forming their own projects that are for trans communities, by trans communities.
+In the meantime, we encourage community organisations to use the ideas recorded and shared in the reports as a starting point in discussions about forming their own projects that are for trans communities, by trans communities.

 Contact Us